About Us

 Program Overview

 The Simulated Congressional Hearing (SCH) is the culminating activity for fifth grade social studies in the Howard County Public School System.
-Throughout the year, students study four units of instruction: The American Revolution, Building a New Nation, Challenges of a New Nation and We the People.
+Throughout the year, students study four units of instruction: The U.S. Constitution, Our Changing Nation, Defending Freedom and We the People.
 The SCH is an authentic, performance-based assessment where students demonstrate their understanding of the founding of U.S. Constitution and the impact of its creation.
 While preparing for the SCH, in addition to showing off their content knowledge, students are able to transfer the reading, writing, speaking and listening skills they learned in language arts to this authentic experience.

 During the SCH, students assume the role of constitutional experts on topics they have been learning about throughout 5th grade.
 The students will present prepared oral testimony (a group speech) before a panel of simulated congressional committee members (“judges”).
 Following the formal presentations, students respond to follow-up questions from the panel.
 Student groups are evaluated on these criteria: understanding, constitutional application, reasoning, supporting evidence, responsiveness, and participation.